Skip to main content

 • Use Bundle when you physically assemble products together

-• Use Virtual Bundle for promotional groupings
+• Use Virtual Bundle for promotional groupings that aren’t physically assembled

 Next Steps